mit-ll-ai-technology/maite/README.md

   </p>
 </p>

 MAITE is a library of common types, protocols (a.k.a. structural subtypes), and utilities for test and evaluation of supervised machine learning models.
 It is being developed under the [Joint AI T&E Infrastructure Capability (JATIC)](https://gitlab.jatic.net/home/) program.
 Its goal is to streamline the development of JATIC Python projects by ensuring seamless, synergistic workflows when working with MAITE-conforming Python packages for different test and evaluation tasks.
-To this end, MAITE seeks to eliminate redundancies that would otherwise be shared across – and burden – separate efforts in machine learning test and evalution.
+To this end, MAITE seeks to eliminate redundancies that would otherwise be shared across – and burden – separate efforts in machine learning test and evaluation.
 MAITE is designed to be a low-dependency, frequently-improved Python package that is installed by JATIC projects.
 The following is a brief overview of the current state of its submodules.

 ## Installation